hyosung11/Launch-School/Courses/journal.md

 13:45 Packing up to play ping pong and also may have to stay at Braden's house for SungOh's playdate.

 16:11 I turned off the machines upstairs, but left the one downstairs running.
 Getting closer to being ready for the interview assessment.

+18:35 My stomach is full of Tori Ramen and I am back at my work station working on problems.